-- 1. KIC adopts EIT templates for call documents. - 2.
-KIC applies to get call approval from EIT (and time limits apply). - 3.
-Self-assessment form for meeting the KPI requirements to be completed at application stage. - 4.
+- 1. KIC prepares the call text and the templates as call documents. - 2.
+The KIC uses the checklist prepared by the EIT for the KIC's self-check. - 3.
+KIC applies to get the call's approval from EIT (and time limits apply).
+For direct awards, the direct award request form shall be used. - 4.
+Self-assessment form for meeting the KPI requirements to be completed at application stage. - 5.
 KIC confirms the case for financial sustainability and co-funding.